mikedigan8/oop-mcdigan/Final_Proj/README.md

 ## Assignment
 ---
-- Create a super class from which other classes will inherit
+- Create an object oriented hierarchy
-- Create two sub classes with unique properties
+- Use OOP concepts like polymorphism and inheritance
 - Implement a design pattern

 <br>